Realizations of countable Borel equivalence relations: Continuous action realizations

-Since $E$ is not smooth, by the Glimm-Effros dichotomy, there is an $E$-invariant Borel set $Y\subseteq X$ such that $E|Y$ is non-smooth, hyperfinite.
-Then, by \cref{3.9}, there is a continuous action of $\Gamma=\F_\infty$ on a compact space $Z$ inducing an equivalence relation $F\cong_B E|Y$.
-Let $\zeta$ by any measure on $\Gamma$.
-Then there is a $\zeta$-stationary for this action measure on $Z$, see, e.g., \cite{CKM13}.
+Since $E$ is not smooth, by the Glimm-Effros dichotomy (\Cref{theorem-smooth-equivalence}), there is an $E$-invariant Borel set $Y\subseteq X$ such that $E \uhr Y$ is non-smooth, hyperfinite.
+Then, by \cref{3.9}, there is a continuous action of a group $\Gamma$ on a compact space $Z$ inducing an equivalence relation $F\cong_B E \uhr Y$.
+Let $\zeta$ by any measure on $\Gamma$, whose support generates $\Gamma$ as a semigroup.
+Then there is a $\zeta$-stationary for this action measure on $Z$, see, e.g., \cite[Corollary 9]{CKM13}.
 The set of $\zeta$-stationary for this action measures is thus a non-empty compact, convex set of measures, so it has an extreme point which is therefore ergodic.
-Transferring this back to $Y$ and extending the $\Gamma$ action to $X$ so that it generates $E|(X \setminus Y)$ on $X\setminus Y$, we see that (ii) holds. \end{proof}
+Transferring this back to $Y$ and extending the $\Gamma$ action to $X$ so that it generates $E \uhr (X \setminus Y)$ on $X\setminus Y$, we see that \ref{item-stationary-every-meas} holds. \end{proof}

 The following question is open: